 As a free member of the Center, you are automatically subscribed to our weekly enewsletter, which includes information about special programs, events, and activities.
 Members receive a 20 percent discount on the Center’s publications and select promotions in the Museum Shop, as well as prorated parking in the Chapel-York Street Garage.
 Membership also provides access to the College and University Art Museums Reciprocal Program, including eighty museums across the country.

 Without question, art enriches a community.
-Each year the Yale Center for British Art offers a variety of programs and exhibitions designed to engage and inspire visitors of all ages.
+Each year the Center offers a variety of programs and exhibitions designed to engage and inspire visitors of all ages.
 Corporate sponsorships help make this possible.
 From evening lecture series to family days to exceptional exhibitions, there are numerous opportunities for partnerships that benefit the Center and your business.

-Information Volunteers, the visitor’s first contact with the museum, greet and orient the public to the Center, its collections, exhibitions, and programs.
-Their role is vital to shaping a positive visitor experience at the Center.
-A minimum commitment of one year is required; applicants must be at least 18 years of age.
+Information Volunteers are a visitor’s first contact with the museum.
+They greet and orient the public to the Center, its collections, exhibitions, and programs.
+Volunteers answer a wide range of questions about the Center, Yale, and the greater New Haven area.
+Their role is vital to shaping a positive visitor experience as well as carrying out the mission of informing and educating the public.